-Every year there are literally thousands of people arrested for Driving Under the Influence of Alcohol in the Greater Williamsburg area.
+Every year there are literally thousands of people arrested for Driving Under the Influence of Alcohol in the Greater Williamsburg area between Hampton and James City County / New Kent.
 Quite often these individuals are otherwise fine, upstanding members of the community, who have never been in trouble in their life.
 Furthermore, the Commonwealth of Virginia has one of the toughest DUI laws in the United States.
 Mandatory jail sentences, license suspensions, and ignition interlock systems are just some of the possible consequences of a DUI conviction.
 Therefore, it is imperative that one arrested for DUIretain an experienced, aggressive attorney, one who understands the ins and outs of the potential legal and technical defenses that may be available.

 Pat Kelley has been trying DUI cases since he joined the Williamsburg/James City County Commonwealth’s Attorney office in 1989.
 He understands that for many of his clients, facing a DUI charge is the most significant legal problem that the client has ever had to deal with.
 His experience as a prosecutor and as a defense attorney allows him to objectively analyze the facts in a particular case and determine the best course of action to take in representing his client.

 Although every case is different, most of them require a 3 step analysis:

 - The Arrest